Why

 From the oldest known bone flute dating back over 50,000 years, to 65,000-year-old cave paintings and decorative jewelry crafted 115,000 years ago, artmaking has served to connect, reflect, and relate human experiences for tens of thousands of years.

-This isn’t the story we’ve been told (and sold) in the West however.
-Ushered in by “high art” ideals of the European Renaissance only 500 years ago, our idea of art and “the arts” today is often presentational rather than participatory, with audiences spectating rather than interacting with art, artists, and/or one another.
+This isn’t the story we’ve primarily been told (and sold) in the West however.
+Ushered in by “high art” ideals of the European Renaissance only 500 years ago, our idea of the arts today is often presentational, with audiences spectating rather than interacting with art, artists, and/or one another.

 Experiential Arts works to renew the communal and participatory nature of artmaking by inviting artists to make art with audiences rather than to, for, or at audiences.
-This not only stands to generate more interest and attendance in the arts, it empowers artists to imagine new possibilities for artmaking and the purposes it can serve.
+This not only stands to generate more attendance and participation in the arts, it also empowers artists to imagine new possibilities for artmaking and the purposes it can serve.

 The Neanderthal “Divje Babe” bone flute, discovered in Slovenia in 1995, dated 50,000-60,000 years old.